rear/rear.github.com/usage/index.md

 ### Rescue system

-Relax-and-Recover will automatically add itself to the Grub bootloader.
+Relax-and-Recover will *not* automatically add itself to the Grub bootloader.
 It copies itself to your `/boot` folder.

-To disable this, add
+To enable this, add

-    GRUB_RESCUE=
+    GRUB_RESCUE=1

 to your local configuration.